 - 1. Conduct relevant pig research in the areas of nutrition, welfare and pig management at Moorepark with the financial support of the sector. - 2.
 Increase the number of producers that fully participate in the PigSys herd recording system and benchmark herd performance. - 3.
 Continue availability of farm visits to deal with specific problems/issues on units. - 4.
 Provide focused workshops for pig producers and staff, both at central locations and on farm for larger herds. - 5.
-Continue the Fetac Level 6 course commencing every second year. - 6.
-Increase the use of electronic methods of communication.
+Continue the Fetac pig course commencing every second year. - 6.
+Increase the use of electronic methods of communication. - 7.
+Promote a 'Two from seven' campaign targetting the production of two tonnes of pig meat from seven tonnes of feed.